 "A young woman who possesses supernatural powers and visions of an upcoming apocalypse is aided by a retired bounty hunter who must protect her from those who wish to use her abilities for evil."

-On this day in 1952, Adventures of Superman aired "Treasure of the Incas."
-This served as the fourteenth episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1952 (in the U.S.), Adventures Of Superman aired "Treasure Of The Incas."
+Officially, this served as the fourteenth episode of the program's first season, and here's the plot summary from IMDB.com:

 "While Lois is on her way to an auction featuring South American items, a man asks her to purchase an Inca tapestry for him.
 Soon after, the man is killed and the tapestry is stolen from Lois, so she, Jimmy, and Clark follow the murderer to Lima to find the tapestry and catch the criminals behind the murder."